rgrempel/elm-web-api/README.md

 the Elm architecture before the page actually unloads.
 Thus, you should experiment with this if you use it, and see how well it works.
 -}
-onUnload : WebAPI.Event.Responder a b -> Task x WebAPI.Event.Listener
+onUnload : Responder Event -> Task x (Listener Event)

 {-| A task which, when executed, waits for the 'unload' event, and then succeeds.
 To do something at that time, just chain additional